 If the successor corporation does not assume or substitute for an award (or portion of an award), the participant will fully vest in and have the right to exercise the participant's outstanding options and stock appreciation rights (or portions of such awards) that are not assumed or substituted for, all restrictions on restricted stock, restricted stock units, performance shares and performance units (or portions of such awards) not assumed or substituted for will lapse, and, with respect to such awards with performance-based vesting (or portions of such awards), all performance goals or other vesting criteria will be deemed achieved at 100% of target levels and all other terms and conditions met, in each case, unless specifically provided otherwise by the Administrator or under the applicable award agreement or other written agreement authorized by the Administrator between the participant and the Company or any of its subsidiaries or parents.
-In addition, unless specifically provided otherwise by the Administrator or under the agplicable award agreement authorized by the Administrator between the participant in writing or electronically that the option or stock appreciation right (or its applicable portion) will be exercisable for a period of time determined by the Administrator in its sole discretion, and the option or stock appreciation right (or its applicable portion) will terminate upon the expiration of such period.
+In addition, unless specifically provided otherwise by the Administrator or under the applicable award agreement or other written agreement authorized by the Administrator between the participant and the Company or any of its subsidiaries or parents, if an option or stock appreciation right (or portion of such award) is not assumed or substituted for, the Administrator will notify the participant in writing or electronically that the option or stock appreciation right (or its applicable portion) will be exercisable for a period of time determined by the Administrator in its sole discretion, and the option or stock appreciation right (or its applicable portion) will terminate upon the expiration of such period.

-If the service of an award holder is terminated on or within the 12 months following a change in control, as a result of an involuntary termination as defined in the Plan, his or her options, restricted stock units and stock appreciation rights, if any, will vest fully and become immediately exercisable, all restrictions on his or her restricted stock will lapse, and all performance goals or other vesting requirements for his or her performance shares and units will be deemed achieved at 100% of target levels, and all other terms and conditions met, unless specifically provided otherwise by the Administrator or under the applicable award agreement or other written agreement authorized by the Administrator between the participant and the Company or any of its subsidiaries or parents.
+If the service of an award holder is terminated on or within the 12 months following a change in control, as a result of an involuntary termination as defined in the Amended and Restated Plan, his or her options, restricted stock units and stock appreciation rights, if any, will vest fully and become immediately exercisable, all restrictions on his or her restricted stock will lapse, and all performance goals or other vesting requirements for his or her performance shares and units will be deemed achieved at 100% of target levels, and all other terms and conditions met, unless specifically provided otherwise by the Administrator or under the applicable award agreement or other written agreement authorized by the Administrator between the participant and the Company or any of its subsidiaries or parents.